Halloween at Disney (2024): Your Not-So-Scary Guide

 Disney’s Not-So-Spooky Spectacular Dessert Party

 A separately-priced dessert party at Tomorrowland Terrace is an optional addition to your Halloween party experience.
-This event, which coincides with the fireworks show, features all-you-care-to-enjoy specialty drinks and themed snacks, such as Chocolate-dipped strawberries, cupcakes, seasonal fruits, cheeses, and other ghoulish goodies.
-Two versions are offered, each at a different pricepoint:
+This event, which coincides with the fireworks show, features all-you-care-to-enjoy specialty drinks, themed snacks, and other ghoulish goodies.

+Two versions are offered, with fireworks viewing either from the Tomorrowland Terrace or from the Plaza Garden.
 Note that you’ll still need a ticket to the Halloween party, too; it’s NOT included in the price of the dessert party.

 Hocus Pocus Villain Spelltacular Stage Show